 When thinking about the out-of-pocket expenses that come with buying a home, most people just think about the cost of the down payment.
 However, if your work with an experienced realtor, they’ll tell you to put aside money for all of the closing costs, even if they’ve negotiated the price of the home down.
 Once you start calculating your potential closing costs, you’ll realize it could cost you tens of thousands of dollars in New York real estate closing costs for buyers.

 Connect with one of the top-rated New York buyer’s agents around with the help of Clever.
 Fill out our online form and we’ll pair you up with someone who is a perfect fit for you.
 We have Partner Agents scattered throughout the Empire State to offer you a no-obligation consultation to help get you into your dream home.

 Closing Costs for New York Homes: What to Expect

-Recent data from Bankrate states that with origination fees averaging $1,021 and third-party fees at $1,627, the cost of closing is around $2,648.
+Data from Bankrate states that origination fees average $1,021 and third-party fees $1,627 in New York, for a total of $2,648.
 However, that fails to paint a complete picture of what’s required by buyers at the end of a transaction.
-There are taxes, fees, and agent commissions that have to be paid before you can move on.
+There are taxes, fees, escrow costs, and more.

-On top of all of this, you’ll be dealing with escrow fees, title search charges, and title insurance while you complete the process.
-The number that most experts will quote is somewhere between 2% and 5% of the final closing price.
-That means that if you’re buying a median-priced home in Westchester County, that $619.400 home is going to cost you between $12,388 and $30,970 just to get through the closing.
+Most experts say buyer's closing costs total between 2% and 5% of the final closing price.
+That means that if you’re buying a median-priced home in Westchester County, that $619,400 home is going to cost you between $12,388 and $30,970 just to get through the closing.

 Common Closing Costs for New York Home Buyers